 Leading Measure Desired state targets (Catchment) What outcome will these targets deliver?
-2030 2050 Enablers E1 Rating of vision, leadership and long-term commitment through vision statement and objectives articulated in corporate documents (out of 5) 4 5 This target will drive commitment and leadership to IWM planning and practice.
+2030 2050 Enablers E1 Rating of vision, leadership and long-term commitment through vision statement and objectives articulated in corporate documents (out of 5) 4.5 5 This target will drive commitment and leadership to IWM planning and practice.
 It must be in place early as a key enabler to deliver the IWM Plan.
-E2 Rating of knowledge, skills and organisational capacity (out of 5) 4 5 This target will drive organisational capacity and capability building to deliver the IWM Plan.
+E2 Rating of knowledge, skills and organisational capacity (out of 5) 4.5 5 This target will drive organisational capacity and capability building to deliver the IWM Plan.
 E3 Rating of cross-sector institutional arrangements and processes (out of 5) 4 5 This target will help ensure mechanisms for collaboration and cross-working are in place early to enable truly integrated management of the water cycle.

-Strategic outcome Leading Measure Desired state targe ts (Catchment) What outcome will these targets deliver?
+Strategic outcome Leading Measure Desired state targets (Catchment) What outcome will these targets deliver?
 2030 2050 1.
 Safe, secure and affordable 1.1a.
-Litres/per person/day residential potable water use To be defined by th e GMMUWSS 13 water supplies in an uncertain future 1.2b.
-ML/year of alternative water 14 sources that substitutes potable mains water supply 14 GL Regional target of 150 GL As the climate changes and the population of the region grows, modelling of supply and demand shows there could be future shortfalls, meaning we need to either increase Melbourne's potable water supply portfolio or reduce demand.
+Litres/per person/day residential potable water use To be defined by th e GMMUWSS 12 water supplies in an uncertain future 1.2b.
+ML/year of alternative water 13 sources that substitutes potable mains water supply 11 GL Regional target of 150 GL As the climate changes and the population of the region grows, modelling of supply and demand shows there could be future shortfalls, meaning we need to either increase Melbourne's potable water supply portfolio or reduce demand.
 By delivering 150GL/year of alternative water supplies by 2050 that will substitute potable water supplies, we will significantly reduce the risk of future shortfalls by diversifying our water supplies and making use of resources that might otherwise be wasted.
-2. Effective and affordable wastewater system 2.1a.
+2. Effective and affordable 2.1a.
 ML/year of recycled water delivered to customers Regional target of 85 GL Regional target of 230 GL Recycled water is an under-utilised resource that is mostly climate independent (unlike stormwater) and has significant potential to underpin Melbourne's water security.
-In achieving this target, the Melbourne region will be a world leader in advancing a circular economy and will be on track to beneficially use 100% of our water and resources by 2070 while ensuring affordability for current and future generations of
+In achieving this target, the Melbourne region will be a world leader in advancing a circular economy and will be on track to beneficially use 100% of our water and resources by

-13 The Greater Metropolitan Melbourne Urban Water Systems Strategy (GMMUWSS) is a collaborative strategy under development.
+12 The Greater Metropolitan Melbourne Urban Water Systems Strategy (GMMUWSS) is a collaborative strategy under development.
 This figure should be available in early 2022.

-14 Including recycled water, greywater, rainwater and urban stormwater.
+13 Including recycled water, greywater, rainwater and urban stormwater.